 Final Thoughts: The Intersection of Medicine, Law, and Osteoporosis Screening

-• Following USPSTF recommendations is not just a clinical best practice but also a legal safeguard.
+• Following USPSTF recommendations is not merely a clinical best-practice but also a reasonable legal protection.

-• Healthcare providers must document risk factors, screening decisions, and patient refusals to mitigate legal risks.
+• Healthcare providers should mitigate legal risk by documenting findings on risk factors, screening decisions, and patient refusals.

-• Need medico-legal support on osteoporosis screening compliance?
-Contact us today for expert consultation, risk analysis, and legal assistance!
+• Do you need medico-legal support on osteoporosis screening compliance?
+Get in touch with us now for expert consultation, risk analysis, and legal assistance!